Ndanu-eng/BANK-CHURN-PREDICTION/README.md

 ```

  ## Create a Pull Request
  Once you are ready to merge your changes into the main branch, create a pull request on GitHub.
 This allows other team members to review your work before it is merged.

+Go to the Repository on GitHub

+Navigate to the repository on GitHub (https://github.com/Adamsomondi/BANK-CHURN-PREDICTION).

+Switch to Your Branch i.e mine is datacleaning

+Switch to the branch you just pushed by selecting it from the branch dropdown menu.

+Create a Pull Request

  ## Reviewed and Merged
    Other team members should review the pull request.
 Once it is approved, it can be merged into the main branch

  ---

 # BANK-CHURN-PREDICTION